jaysoo/nx-react-book/manuscript/chapter3.md

 }
 ```

-If we restart both applications (`nx serve api` and `nx serve bookstore`) we'll see that our [bookstore](http://localhost:4200) is still working in the browser.
-Moreover, we can verify that our `/api/books` endpoint is indeed being called.
+If we restart both applications (`nx serve api` and `nx serve bookstore`; or in a single command ` nx run-many --target=serve --projects=api,bookstore`)
+we'll see that our [bookstore](http://localhost:4200) is still working in the browser.
+Moreover, we can verify that our `/api/books` endpoint is indeed
+being called.

 ![](images/3-api-verify.png)